 Unsystematic risk is the risk specific to a particular company or industry.
 You never know when something negative might happen even to the best companies or industries.
 Diversification can lower the risk (volatility) of an investment portfolio because not all industries or stocks move together.
 Unsystematic risk can nearly be eliminated by holding a variety of non-correlated assets.
 In other words, if an investor owns many non-correlated investments, the harm done by one company or industry having an unwelcome experience will be minimized.

-The advantages of diversification are risk management and portfolio optimization.
+The advantages of investment diversification are risk management and portfolio optimization.
 Risk management is one of the keys to successful investing.
 If you lose 50% of your portfolio, it takes a 100% gain to get back to breakeven.
 If you lose 10% of your portfolio, it only takes an 11% gain to get back to breakeven.
 Diversification through asset allocation may be the most important investment strategy an investor can master.

 Portfolio optimization is achieved by placing a larger percentage of high return investments in a diversified portfolio.
 Because proper diversification lowers the overall risk of a portfolio, a portfolio manager can place more aggressive assets in the portfolio.
 In other words, a portfolio manager, willing to take a given amount of risk, can invest more aggressively with a properly diversified portfolio as opposed to a non-diversified portfolio.

-Investment portfolio diversification is the strategy of combining assets in such a way as to reduce the overall risk of a portfolio.
+Investment diversification is the strategy of combining assets in such a way as to reduce the overall risk of a portfolio.
 Examples of how to achieve investment diversification are asset allocation and owning a variety of industries and stocks.
 The advantages of diversification are lowered overall portfolio risk without lowering portfolio returns.